Manuel Antonio National Park

 Marino Ballena National Park

-Roughly translated as “Marine Whale” National Park, Marino Ballena, is a protected coastal area with a double meaning.
+Roughly translated as "Marine Whale" National Park, Marino Ballena is a protected coastal area with a double meaning.
 The park is known for being the southernmost point in the North American humpback whale’s migration.
-These whales are typically spotted during the summer months between December and April.
-At the same time, during low tide, the sand bar that appears on the beach itself looks like the tail of a whale if seen from above.
-So the “whale” portion of the name comes from both of these facts.
+These whales are typically spotted between December and April.
+During low tide, the sandbar that appears on the beach looks like the tail of a whale when seen from above.
+Thus, the "whale" portion of the name comes from both of these facts.

 The national park protects a series of palm tree-dominated beaches in addition to the "whale" beach, including Uvita Beach, Arco Beach, Ballena Beach, and others.
 Inland, the mountainous jungle overlooking the beach is home to lush environments with elegant waterfalls, particularly during the wet season.